-The City has entered into a lease agreement for financing the acquisition of an Elgin Crosswind Sweeper.
+The City has entered into a lease agreement for financing the acquisition of certain equipment.
 This lease agreement qualifies as a capital lease for accounting purposes (title transfers at the end of the lease term) and, therefore, has been recorded at the present value of the future minimum lease payments as of the date of inception.